TLUPeterson/Raadio-Exile/README.md

 run "npm install" in terminal

-and run bot with "node radiobot.js"
+and run bot with "node eksiilsus.js"

-"!radio" plays random song from the list determined in the radiobot.js file.
+"!raadio" plays random song from the list determined in the eksiilsus.js file.
+Command has to be followed by radio name ie. "!raadio elmar"

+ "!youtube" allows youtube search functionality